IhateCreatingUserNames2/AIMood/readme.txt

 Multiple Layers of Behaviour, each one weighting one parameter of the personality spectrum

+Use LangGraph -> Initial State -> Personality Layer -> Actions Based on Personality Output -> Ask Personality Layer 2 to Take Decision -> Actions Based on Personalitu layer 2 -> Execute Action
+    Use Humor Level In

 Enhancing Personality Simulations in Large Language Models Using a Layered System with Mood Modulation (Humor Level)